arokettu/json5-builder/docs/index.rst

 The tool aims to generate new files, not modifying existing ones.
 However, it can prettify a raw JSON file a bit.

+The tool also supports emitting JSON and JSONC with a subset of available features.

 Installation
 ============